quickcase/express-sdk/README.md

 ### Definition

-#### extractField(normalisedFields)(path)
+#### extractField(normalisedType)(path)

-Extract the definition of a metadata or field from the given normalised field definitions using the field path.
+Extract the definition of a metadata or field from the given normalised type definition using field paths.

-:warning: Please note, this relies on normalised field definitions, as returned by `Definition.normaliseFields(fields)`.
+:warning: Please note, this relies on normalised type definition, as returned by `Definition.normaliseType(type)`.

 - When path is a `string`: Definition of the specified field; or undefined if path cannot be found in fields.
 - When path is an `array`: An array of the same size, with extracted definitions in the same position as their respective path.
 Paths not found are extracted as undefined.